AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 # [API Reference](../../API.md) - [Models](../Models.md) - NeuralNetwork

-NeuralNetwork is a supervised machine learning model that predicts any number of discrete values.
+NeuralNetwork is a supervised machine learning model that predicts any positive numbers of discrete values.

 ## Constructors